ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/java-tracker/Java-Tracker-Setup.md

 The [Snowplow Java Tracker](https://github.com/snowplow/snowplow-java-tracker) lets you add analytics to your [Java] [java]-based desktop and server apps, servlets and games.
 It does not (yet) support Android.

-The tracker should be relatively straightforward to setup if you are familiar with Java development.
+The Tracker should be relatively straightforward to setup if you are familiar with Java development.

 Ready?
 Let's get started.